KaiLinCV/ssh_lab_linux_windows/windows/windows_ssh_setup_and_sftp.md

 ```
 After generating the host keys, the SSH service started successfully.

-3. Eort 22 Timeout When Connecting from Windows
+3. Port 22 Timeout When Connecting from Windows
 After confirming that SSH was running on Ubuntu and reconnecting to Windows, I attempted to open an SFTP session from Windows to Ubuntu, but received a **"Port 22 connection timed out"** error.

 The root cause turned out to be that my Ubuntu Desktop VM was configured to use NAT mode in VirtualBox.
 NAT mode isolates the VM behind a virtual NAT interface, blocking direct inbound connections from the host system or other devices on the LAN.